 Works at Beckton began in September 2010, and those at Abbey Mills a year later.
 TBM Busy Lizzie was custom-built to suit the construction condition.
 It is 120m in length and 8.88m in diameter.
 The largest part of the machine is the 7m-diameter cutterhead.

 The machine was transported from Germany by barge along the River Rhine to Rotterdam, and then across the North Sea to Tilbury.
 It was carried to the site in 60 lorry loads.

 Busy Lizzie was lowered at an 80m depth in December 2011.
 The machine mixes 100t of excavated chalk with water for every one metre of tunnel dug.
 The slurry is transported to a pipe for being treated above ground.
 The tunnel was dug at 17m a day.

 Busy Lizzie commenced drilling of the tunnel in February 2012.
 It reached the connection shaft in November 2012.

 Excavation of the last two shafts, Beckton pumping station and Abbey Mills, was completed in September 2012.
 The TBM was lowered into the shafts in 2014.

 Key players involved with London's Lee Tunnel project

 CH2M HILL is the programme manager for the project.
 The construction contract for the tunnel was awarded to MVB, a consortium of Morgan Sindall, VINCI Construction and Bachy Soletanche, in January 2010.

 MVB sub-contracted the shaft civil engineering, hydraulic engineering and mechanical, electrical, instrumentation, controls (MEICA) engineering to Mott MacDonald, tunnels and surface structures engineering to Underground Professional Service (UnPS) and shaft diaphragm walls engineering to Bachy Soletanche.

 The TBM was supplied by Germany-based Herrenknecht.
-KSB will supply four 52t wastewater pumps for the project.
+KSB supplied four 52t wastewater pumps for the project.